Khayar Lake Trekking 17 days

 Day 01: Kathmandu to Pokhara (914m.)

 Drive from Kathmandu to Pokhara (914m.) which takes about six hours.
-You depart early morning at 7 o’clock for the six hours drive by tourist deluxe bus to Pokhara (915m,), 200 kilometers west of Kathmandu.
+You depart early morning at 7 o’clock for the six-hour drive by tourist deluxe bus to Pokhara (915m,), 200 kilometers west of Kathmandu.
 As you climb out of the Kathmandu valley, only to quickly descend again to the Trisuli River, you follow upstream to its junction with the Marsyangdi River.
 You follow the Marsyandi gently up through heavily terraced fields and small hill towns to the Seti River that takes you directly into Pokhara.
-Having pleasant weather, Pokhara is tourist’s paradise full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhist and Hindus along with mountains.
+Having pleasant weather, Pokhara is a tourist’s paradise full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhists and Hindus, and mountains.
 You can observe views to the north across the hills and Phewa Tal (lake) to the white peaks of the Annapurna and Dhaulagiri ranges.
 This drive will take most of the morning, leaving much of the afternoon to fall in love with its beauty.
-You can also fly from Kathmandu to Pokhara which takes about 25 minutes.
+You can also fly from Kathmandu to Pokhara, which takes about 25 minutes.

 Day 02.
-Pokhara to pothana: 45-minute drive to sunkhet Phedi then walk ascending the trial for 2 hrs.
-Than reach Dhampus and take lunch.
-After lunch, ascending the trail for 1hrs.
+Pokhara to pothana: 45-minute drive to sunkhet Phedi then walk ascending the trail for 2 hours.
+Then reach Dhampus and take lunch.
+After lunch, we ascended the trail for 1 hour.
 And reach to pothana and camp for the night.
 From here have a closer view of Mt.
-Machhappuchhre and Annapurna south.
+Machhapuchhre and Annapurna south.

-Day 05: Tadapani to Dobato 6hrs.Walkthrough the forest with Rhododendron Oaks Little Bamboo with Alpine shrubs and Himalayan vegetation.
+Day 05: Tadapani to Dobato, 6 hrs.
+Walk through the forest with Rhododendron Oaks Little Bamboo, Alpine shrubs and Himalayan vegetation.
 You may see the wild animals and many birds with Himalayan Pheasants.
 You will be walking uphill along the ridge and round the Rhododendron forest.
-When you camp you can see Annapurna South Fishtail and between them.
+When you camp you can see Annapurna South and Fishtail between them.

 Day 09: Khare lake base camp to sight seen to Khare lake and south base camp trip and back to camp and overnight.
 This is one of the beautiful days of the trip and a bit difficult because of the high altitude and some time it will be snow all around the area.
 But about the lake most of the time it will be clear with fresh water.
 This place is the pilgrim place for the local people.
 It is the symbol of Bharah Mahadev.
 After the sight has seen around the areas and back to the camp and overnight.